Dr Paul Hodge

 - Phone:(02) 49215092

-With geography colleague Associate Professor Sarah Wright (UoN), Paul secured an ARC Linkage Grant (July 2016-2021) entitled: ‘Caring for Country: Geographies of Co-existence in Gumbaynggirr Country’.
-This research project, led by Aunty Shaa Smith, aims to work with Gumbaynggirr people and Country, to build a better understanding of what Gumbaynggirr-led Caring for Country might look like, and how it might be practiced, today.
-The research is a collaboration between Gumbaynggirr people led by Aunty Shaa Smith with Neeyan Smith, the Jaliigirr Biodiversity Alliance of NRM organisations, UoN, and Gumbaynggirr Country on the NSW mid-north coast.
+Project title - 'Caring for Country: Geographies of Co-existence in Gumbaynggirr Country': This research project, led by Aunty Shaa Smith, aims to work with Gumbaynggirr people and Country, to build a better understanding of what Gumbaynggirr-led Caring for Country might look like, and how it might be practiced, today.
+The research is a collaboration between Gumbaynggirr people led by Aunty Shaa Smith with Neeyan Smith, the Jaliigirr Biodiversity Alliance of NRM organisations, UON (Sarah Wright, Lara Daley & myself), and Gumbaynggirr Country on the NSW mid-north coast (ARC Linkage Grant: July 2016-2021).

 Source: Sarah Wright (Caring for Country - connecting through pippies on Gumbaynggirr Country)